akneelanjan/demo_SubglacialWaterRemoval/README.md

 ```

 * Make sure cbrewer2 is installed in MATLAB through File Exchange.
-* Make sure distmesh2D is installed and initialized in the MATLAB path.
+* Make sure distmesh2D is installed and set in the MATLAB path.
+  distmesh2D GitHub repository with full instructions: https://github.com/popersson/DistMesh
 * In MATLAB, make sure CVX is installed and initialized with:

 ```matlab